robertzk/context/README.md

 that package dependencies are handled in an isolated way from the global `.libPaths()`.

-Aliased names surrounded with percentage symbols, such as `c("s3store" = "%s3>%")` above, are converted to an infix operator if the function is arity 2 or above..
+Aliased names surrounded with percentage symbols, such as `c("s3store" = "%s3>%")` above, are converted to an infix operator if the function is arity 2 or above.

 In the example above, an imports "layer" is constructed from the `from` and `import` statements.
 This is an environment whose parent environment is the base environment.